-The end result… O.K. my linen closet organization is not necessarily Pinterest worthy!
-This is real life linen storage for bedding and towels for 5 people.
-But the linen now fits the space, and it is much easier to find and put away.
+The end result… an organized linen closet.
+This is real life linen storage for bedding and towels for 6 people.
+The linen now fits the space, and it is much easier to find and put away.
 That’s what matters most!

 How To Store Blankets